Policy-Based Routing OpenWrt Package Documentation

 • If the directory /etc/pbr.d/ exists, all the files in that directory are processed as custom user files without the need to add them to pbr config.

-• The procd_lan_interface config option allows you to override the default (br-lan) used for LAN interface detection.
+• The procd_lan_device config list allows you to override the default device (br-lan) used for LAN interface detection.

 Version 1.1.6